emberjs/rfcs/text/0000-default-workspace-settings.md

 RFC PR: Fill this in with the URL for the Proposal RFC PR -->

-# Default workspace settings for code editor
+# Default workspace settings for code editors

 ## Summary